 What is Fricassee?

 In fact, it's one of those recipes you know you will make again and again when friends come over for dinner.
-What I really liked about it is once the prep is done and you start cooking, you can walk away from the stove and be with your guests.
+I really liked that once the prep is done and you start cooking, you can walk away from the stove and be with your guests.

 I know what you're thinking.
 What the heck is a "fricassee?"

-I used to think it was some form of swear word you might hear on The Sopranos, "Hey, get your fricassee over here" But it's not.
+I used to think it was some form of the swear word you might hear on The Sopranos, "Hey, get your fricassee over here," But it's not.

 A Type of Stewing

-When researching the traditional and current methods of making a fricassee, I found this term to be a catchall for a myriad of stewing methods.
+When researching the traditional and current methods of making a fricassee, I found this term to be a catchall for many stewing methods.
 No wonder it is so confusing for us home cooks to understand what some of these cookbooks tell us.

-The recipe from Bon Appetit, as you will see below, has its own way of making what they call a fricassee that is an alternative to a classic fricassee, but who cares; it turns out great and that's all that matters.
+As you will see below, the recipe from Bon Appetit has its own way of making what they call a fricassee, which is an alternative to a classic fricassee, but who cares; it turns out great and that's all that matters.

 Not this dish.
-I went out around 10 pm to walk the dog and that wonderful scent of cooked onions, walnuts, and mint still lingered when I came back in.
+I went out around 10 pm to walk the dog, and that wonderful scent of cooked onions, walnuts, and mint lingered when I returned.

 This recipe calls for processing the walnuts and fresh mint in a food processor.
 As long as you are going to use your processor for this, you might as well use it to chop the onions and garlic.

-I know some of you pros out there are going to say, "But RG, you have to hand chop the onions and garlic or the texture will not be the same and it affect the appearance of the finished dish."
+I know some of you pros out there will say, "But RG, you have to hand chop the onions and garlic, or the texture will not be the same and it will affect the appearance of the finished dish."

 Chicken Fricassee